 This report shows our water quality and what it means.
-If you have any questions about this report or concerning your water utility, please contact Jasper Hankey at 717-386-7887.
+If you have any questions about this report or concerning your water utility, please contact Derek Hemler of Susquehanna Environmental Services at 717-634-4017.
 We want you to be informed about your water supply.
 If you want to learn more, please attend any of our regularly scheduled meetings.
-They are held at the Dickinson Township Municipal Building located at 219 Mountain View Road, Mt.
-Holly Springs, PA on the 4th Tuesday of each month at 5 PM.
+They are held by appointment only.